Memory¶

 Built-in: sqlite-memory¶

-The default memory backend uses SQLite with FTS5 full-text search.
+The default backend uses SQLite with FTS5 full-text search.

 How Search Works¶